When cross stitch makes me cross: the 10 most annoying things about cross stitch!

 Oh, the frustration of waiting for new threads or fabric to arrive so I can start a project…or finish a project if I’ve run out – eek!
 I feel we cross stitchers are an impatient bunch!

-If I’m starting a larger project I do like to hem my fabric to prevent fraying and pop in a few grid lines, and I know it will absolutely be worthwhile but having to do it when all I really want to do is start stitching is well, frankly annoying!
-I suspect that might be why I design smaller projects that don’t need this – lol!
+If I’m starting a larger project I do like to gather all my supplies up front and prepare my fabric to prevent fraying, and I know it will absolutely be worthwhile but having to do it when all I really want to do is start stitching is well, frankly annoying!

 So, if you are a cross stitcher, how many of these got you nodding in agreement?!